 Are you suffering from irritated nerves, causing pain in your shoulders and back?
-Then you should try Gentle Yoga and their so called nerve flossing.
+If so, you should try gentle yoga and their so-called nerve flossing practice.
 This practice relieves pain with movements called nerve glides.

-A Gentle Way to Pain Relief: Nerve Flossing
+A Gentle Way to Achieve Pain Relief: Nerve Flossing

 Often, those of us who work at desks for long hours, experiencing the accompanying strain and stiffness, will benefit most from gentle yoga that focuses on nerve flossing.
 The goal of nerve flossing exercises is to keep the muscles relaxed, use complementary deep breathing, and to go slowly — especially at first.

 As you get started — whether you’re a beginner to yoga or have taken classes before — having a certified yoga instructor to guide you is a great help.

 Overall, nerve flossing will tend to engage your somatic nervous system2.
 The somatic nervous system is: